msdevsec/msdevsec/README.md

-### Hi there 👋
+### About Me

-I'm Marcin, a passionate cybersecurity professional specializing in penetration testing and cyber security 🔒
+I'm  passionate cybersecurity professional specializing in penetration testing

 🌎 II'm active on LinkedIn and Twitter, where I share insights and updates on the latest cybersecurity trends